alexspetty/qcalc/README.md

 ![Polarity Map](http://www.alexpetty.com/wp-content/uploads/2018/12/numeric-polarity-2.png)

-This diagram illustrates the foundational polarity structure embedded within the base-10 number system, as revealed through the first full cycle of 9.
-In qCalc, this cycle is not just a counting loop—it represents a complete energetic system, one that divides the digits 0 through 9 into three distinct polar domains:
+This diagram illustrates the foundational polarity structure embedded within the base-10 number system, revealed through the internal symmetry of its first complete digital cycle (1 through 9).
+While the system operates in base 10, it is the modulus 9 structure (the repeating sum-cycle and polarity mirror) that defines the energetic field underlying qCalc.
+In qCalc, this cycle is not just a counting loop, it represents a complete energetic system; one that divides the digits 0 through 9 into three distinct polar domains:

 - **Positive Polarity**: 4, 3, 2
 - **Negative Polarity**: 7, 6, 5